Athena SWAN: Influence

 Despite being in its nascent stage, research into the effects of the Charter on the careers of women indicates a positive impact on gender diversity among both managerial leaders and non-managerial academics, as well as female research leaders.
 The latter is attributed to the introduction of Athena SWAN research funding incentives, which promote research and leadership opportunities for women.
 However, it is important to note that these improvements are not ubiquitous across all academic disciplines, and Charter-induced interventions may take some time to produce tangible results, as the influence of diversity charters follows a trajectory of maturity.

 USA

-In 2017 Advance HE supported the American Association for the Advancement of Science in introducing a pilot called STEM Equity Achievement (SEA) Change programme.
+In 2017 Advance HE supported the American Association for the Advancement of Science in introducing a pilot scheme called STEM Equity Achievement (SEA) Change programme.
 SEA Change borrows from Athena SWAN but is broader in scope.

 Canada

 In 2018 Canada introduced the Dimensions pilot programme.
 Supported by Advance HE, Dimensions aims to draw on the Athena SWAN methodology to recognise institutions that are inclusive of underrepresented groups.